ba-lab/Resources-ProteinStructurePrediction/README.md

-In this page, I have collected the links to useful resources for those reseaching (or interested) in the field of protein distance prediction.
+In this page, I have collected links to some useful resources for those reseaching (or interested) in the field of protein distance prediction.
 Please contact me if you have any questions.

 # Introduction
 * Central Dogma of Molecular Biology, [video1](https://www.youtube.com/watch?v=gG7uCskUOrA) and [video2](https://www.youtube.com/watch?v=KIvBn6gfRgY)